 Real and complex numbers in space

-Real numbers () are numbers that can be found on a number line.
-What’s a number line?
+Real numbers () are numbers that exist on the number line.

 Understanding dimensions

-The dimensionality of an object can maybe be considered as the degrees of freedom that the object has.
-A number line can be considered to be a 2D object.
-It’s constrained to .
+The dimensionality of an object could be considered as the degrees of freedom that the object has.

 Visualizing complex numbers